regenwatchdog/regenwatchdog.github.io/_estates/bexley/thamesmeadeast.md

 stage: Proposal
 name: Lesnes estate (Thamesmead East phase 2)
 borough: bexley
-thumb: /images/wolvercoteaerialthumb.jpg
+thumb: /images/lesnesthumb.jpg
 images:
   - image_path: /images/wolvercoteaerial.jpg
   - image_path: /images/wolvercoteaerial2.png
   - image_path: /images/thamesmeadeast.jpg
   - image_path: /images/thamesmeadeast.png
+  - image_path: /images/lesnesaerial.png
 coordinates:
   - 0.126122,51.495310
 ---
-596 homes are under threat of demolition on the Wolvercote Road site of the Thamesmead estate, which is situated in the borough of Bexley.
+596 homes are earmarked for demolition on the Lesnes estate (part of the larger Thamesmead estate) situated in the borough of Bexley.

 This is the second phase of Peabody's redevelopment of the Bexley side of the Thamesmead estate.
 In 2017, Bexley approved the [first phase](/estates/bexley/thamesmeadsouth) highlighted below in orange:

 <img src="/images/thamemeadsouthphase1.png" class="img-fluid rounded img-thumbnail">

-The whole of the Bexley side of the estate has been earmarked for redevelopment in [this capacity study](https://www.bexley.gov.uk/sites/bexley-cms/files/2017-11/London-Borough-of-Bexley-DIFS-Higher-Growth-Report.pdf) commissioned by Bexley Council.
+The whole of the Bexley side of the Thamesmead estate has been earmarked for redevelopment in [this capacity study](https://www.bexley.gov.uk/sites/bexley-cms/files/2017-11/London-Borough-of-Bexley-DIFS-Higher-Growth-Report.pdf) commissioned by Bexley Council.

 The Lesnes estate has been identified as a priority site to come forward in the Council's [Local Plan](https://www.bexley.gov.uk/sites/bexley-cms/files/2017-11/London-Borough-of-Bexley-DIFS-Higher-Growth-Report.pdf) but a planning application is yet to come forward.